littleg13/EECS448Project4/README.md

 ## Documentation

-Further documentation can be found [here](Documentation/index.md), or if you download the repository and open up `./Documentation/index.html` in your web browser.
+Further documentation can be found in the Documentation directory in the repository.

 ## Built With